Come and enjoy a Journey of knowledge to carry with you for a lifetime.

 The first lesson with a student under the age of eighteen, will be 1 hour.
-Cost is $55 for first class.
 I want to assess the student in this lesson and go over our rules and safety policy.
 This is also the lesson that the parent/s, the student and I make goals and discuss a game plan to achieve those goals.
 At the end of the first lesson, we will schedule further lessons according to schedules and goals.
 Wearing jeans, shoes with a heel, and a helmet is mandatory for EVERYONE on the Ranch.
 We do provide helmets.
 Anyone showing up in clothing other than these mandatory items will be rescheduled for another time.
 We can accommodate young riders that are not accepted in other programs.
 We require helmets, vests and side walkers for these students.
 We will provide all equipment and side walkers.
 Children will learn to ride bare back.
 This method enhances balance and seat.
 Students learn the necessary aids for riding easier and safer by being able to feel the horse’s movements underneath them.
 When a student has mastered a walk and trot bareback, they will graduate to a saddle.
 Students at this point will be required (with some help) to be able to saddle their own mount.
 All students will be required to catch, halter, groom, and warm up their horses with minimal help.
 Horsemanship is about more than getting on and riding.
 Our first lessons are provided in a small round pen.
 When the students gain ability and confidence, we provide lessons in larger areas.
 Despite our strict safety policy, our lessons are fun and offer a great form of exercise.
 I know this sounds harsh but I have been teaching 3 DECADES!
 This method yields safe, accomplished students who have gone on to show horses at a State, National and World level as they mature.

-Discounts, Schedule and Cancellation Policy
+Refunds, Schedule and Cancellation Policy

 You may schedule appointments with me directly, on the phone or by email.